Isphording

 There are also many useful areas - the question is, of course, how do we manage these areas?
 Yes, how do we manage to separate these areas from the big commercialisation machines like Amazon, Google and Microsoft.

 It is crucial to avoid that these machines leak information to the outside world but to enable them to be still useful.
 This is not an easy task because of the billions of parameters that are collected.
-It it is not too late to think that maybe one day an artificial intelligence could be helpful in the kitchen or beneveolent like the board computer in Star Trek.
+It it is not too late to think that maybe one day an artificial intelligence could be helpful in the kitchen or benevolent like the board computer in Star Trek.
 That it helps us instead of spying on us.

-The impact of Artificial Intelligence
+The impact of Artificial Intelligence 3

-The biggest change1 our society is facing right now is the advent of generative AI and AI on a broader spectrum which are signalling a huge shift in the way we conduct our working lives.
+The biggest change 4 our society is facing right now is the advent of generative AI and AI on a broader spectrum which are signalling a huge shift in the way we conduct our working lives.
 It is one of the biggest changes society has to face, because the first time in history we humans have created another entity that can make decisions and act on it’s own behalf.

 Sources

-1. For thoughts on how to deal with change in itself see my article [[organise-for-change]] on that topic.
+4. For thoughts on how to deal with change in itself see my article [[organise-for-change]] on that topic.